-The game: Hornchurch v Kingstonian, Isthmian Premier.
-Saturday 4 December, 15:00
+The match: Hornhcurch v Kingstonian, Isthmian Premier.
+Saturday 4 December, 14:00

 The club: Reformed in 2005 after the original club went bust, they quickly won their way back into the Isthmian League.
 They beat us in an agonising playoff semi-final in 2014, Alan Dowson's last game in charge of Ks, before losing 3-0 to Lowestoft in the final.
-They won last season's FA Trophy, an astonishing achievement for a step 3 club.
+They won the FA Trophy in 2021, an astonishing achievement for a step 3 club.

 The town: Suburb on the London/Essex border, though the ground is in neighbouring Upminster.
 It hosted an important RAF airfield during the two world wars, which has since been converted into housing and Hornchurch Country Park.

 The ground: Bridge Avenue, Upminster, Essex, RM14 2LX.
-The ground is surrounded by a running track and you can't really see anything from behind either goal but there are covered stands and terraces down both sides of the pitch.
+The ground is surrounded by a running track and you can't see much from behind either goal but there are covered stands and terraces down both sides of the pitch.

 Directions: It's an eight minute walk from Upminster Bridge tube, one stop from the very end of the District Line.
 But crawling all the way from Wimbledon takes the best part of an hour and a half, so a fast train to Upminster from either Fenchurch St or West Ham, followed by a bus, tube or 15 minute walk, is the better option.
 The drive will be about an hour and a half, with parking available in the streets near the ground.

 Our record there: Mostly poor, as you have to go all the way back to 1984 for Ks' last win away to the Urchins.
-On our last visit we lost 3-0 early in Hayden Bird's reign.
+Last season we went there in good form but still lost 2-1 despite a Dan Ajakaiye goal.

-Players to watch: Sam Higgins and Liam Nash are top scorers with ten apiece - Higgins scored some 275 goals in ten seasons at East Thurrock.
+Players to watch: Sam Higgins and Liam Nash are top scorers with 19 and 14 respectively, ranking first and fifth in the league.
+Higgins has long been a reliable goal-getter - he scored some 275 in ten seasons at East Thurrock.
 Centre-back Rickie Hayles scored the only goal of the game when they beat us in that playoff semi-final.

-Crowd: Similar in number to our crowds, although the inability to go behind the goal means fans can be quite spread out which affects the atmosphere.
+Crowd: Hornchurch are on a roll and getting good crowds, although the inability to go behind the goal means fans can be quite spread out which affects the atmosphere.

 Drinking: The only pub between Upminster Bridge and the ground is Greene King's The Windmill.
 In Upminster, the Upminster Taproom is a micropub focusing on real ale and a lengthy gin menu, and the Junction has big screen sports and a pool table.